Flight instruments: Heading indicator

-Turn indicator
+Turn and slip indicator

-These include the Turn-and-Slip Indicator and the Turn Coordinator, which indicate rotation about the longitudinal axis.
-They include an inclinometer to indicate if the aircraft is in Coordinated flight, or in a Slip or Skid.
-Additional marks indicate a Standard rate turn.
+These include the turn and slip indicator and the turn coordinator, which indicate rotation about the longitudinal axis.
+They include an inclinometer to indicate whether the aircraft is in coordinated flight, or in a slip or skid.
+Additional marks indicate a standard rate turn.
 The turn rate is most commonly expressed in either degrees per second (deg/s) or minutes per turn (min/tr).

 Flight director systems

 These include the Horizontal Situation Indicator (HSI) and Attitude Director Indicator (ADI).
 The HSI combines the magnetic compass with navigation signals and a Glide slope.
-The navigation information comes from a VOR/Localizer, or GPS.
+The navigation information comes from a VOR/Localizer, or GNSS.
 The ADI is an Attitude Indicator with computer-driven steering bars, a task reliever during instrument flight.

 Navigational systems

-Very-High Frequency Omnidirectional Range (VOR)
+Very-high frequency omnidirectional range (VOR)

-The VOR indicator instrument includes a Course deviation indicator (CDI), Omnibearing Selector (OBS), TO/FROM indicator, and Flags.
+The VOR indicator instrument includes a course deviation indicator (CDI), omnibearing selector (OBS), TO/FROM indicator, and flags.
 The CDI shows an aircraft's lateral position in relation to a selected radial track.
 It is used for orientation, tracking to or from a station, and course interception.
 On the instrument, the vertical needle indicates the lateral position of the selected track.
 A horizontal needle allows the pilot to follow a glide slope when the instrument is used with an ILS.

-Nondirectional Radio Beacon (NDB)
+Non-directional radio beacon (NDB)

-The Automatic direction finder (ADF) indicator instrument can be a fixed-card, movable card, or a Radio magnetic indicator (RMI).
+The automatic direction finder (ADF) indicator instrument can be a fixed-card, movable card, or a radio magnetic indicator (RMI).
 An RMI is remotely coupled to a gyrocompass so that it automatically rotates the azimuth card to represent aircraft heading.
 While simple ADF displays may have only one needle, a typical RMI has two, coupled to different ADF receivers, allowing for position fixing using one instrument.